Charlie9009/CI_MS1_MYGYM/README.md

 * *As a user I want to have a Gym were I can workout and also find videos online.*
 * *As a user I want to find a workout video fast when I am ready to workout.* <br>
-When I land on the homepage I will see the nav bar, I will see the text for videos and click the link which will take me to the videos site. <br>
+When I land on the homepage I will see the navigation bar, I will see the text for videos and click the link which will take me to the videos site. <br>
 <img src="docs/features/nav_small.jpg">
 <br>
 <img src="docs/features/f_videos.jpg">